Yao228/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 13-change_group creates a script that changes the group owner to school for the file hello.

 File 14-change_owner_and_group creates a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.

+File 15-symbolic_link_permissions creates a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.